peter1255/hodgepodge_machine/README.md

 # Hodgepodge machine

-## Cellular automata for simulating the Belousov-Zhabotinsky reaction and other catalytic reactions.
+Cellular automata which leads to distinct spatially organized patterns like those seen in the Belousov-Zhabotinsky reaction and other catalytic reactions.